 Anger is also concerned with justice; not only for yourself, but for others.
 Your anger can be evoked when you see someone being stripped of their sense of self, their rights, or their position.
 Anger is a very social emotion; if you can understand its nuances and subtleties, you can function more intelligently in your social world.

-In the book, I separate anger into the categories of Anger, Rage, Fury, Hatred, Contempt, Disgust, Resentment, Boredom, and Apathy.
+In The Language of Emotions, I separate anger into the categories of Anger, Rage, Fury, Hatred, Contempt, Disgust, Resentment, and Boredom & Apathy.
 In this list, these categories are reorganized under the master category of Anger.

 Annoyed ~ Frustrated ~ Cross ~ Apathetic ~ Peeved ~ Irritated ~ Cranky ~ Crabby ~ Bored ~ Impatient ~ Critical ~ Cold ~ Displeased ~ Rankled ~ Detached ~ Indifferent

 Angry ~ Mad ~ Offended ~ Antagonized ~ Bristling ~ Sarcastic ~ Aggravated ~ Arrogant ~ Indignant ~ Inflamed ~ Affronted ~ Resentful ~ Incensed ~ Exasperated ~ Riled up

 Hostile ~ Aggressive ~ Livid ~ Outraged ~ Furious ~ Belligerent ~ Hateful ~ Appalled ~ Bitter ~ Ranting ~ Raving ~ Contemptuous ~ Disgusted ~ Vengeful ~ Vindictive ~ Violent ~ Irate ~ Menacing ~ Seething ~ Vicious ~ Spiteful